 Why Is My Crumble Powdery?

 Powdery crumble is a consequence of incorrect temperatures or not enough butter.
-If the butter is room temperature, it will create a liquidy, soft crumble but if it is too cold, the sugar crystals will stick to it and start becoming a powdery consistency.
+If the butter is at room temperature, it will create a liquidy, soft crumble but if it is too cold, the sugar crystals will stick to it and start becoming a powdery consistency.

-The best way to prevent powdery or very fine granular crumbles is to take refrigerated- but not stone cold- butter and mix the dry ingredients with your fingers to soften the butter just enough and prevent powdery texture.
+The best way to prevent powdery or very fine granular crumbles is to take refrigerated- but not stone-cold- butter and mix the dry ingredients with your fingers to soften the butter just enough and prevent powdery texture.

 How Do You Thicken Crumble?